openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 `baremetal` profile is not something that would naturally be mutually exclusive with other potential profiles.

-Compared to proposed mechanism to reduce the impact of the BMO on non bare metal platforms - i.e. the `Disabled` state - there are greater potential downsides from jumping into using cluster profiles for this at this early stage.
+Compared to proposed mechanism to reduce the impact of the CBO on non bare metal platforms - i.e. the `Disabled` state - there are greater potential downsides from jumping into using cluster profiles for this at this early stage.